cansuyildirimmm/cansuyildirimmm/README.md

 I believe software is not only about projects but also about creating meaning, hope and solutions.

 🎯 I actively work on projects in fields such as artificial intelligence, data science, mobile app development and data engineering.
-💬 With my teamwork skills, strong communication, and high sense of responsibility, I bring a human touch to technical knowledge.
+💬 With my teamwork skills, strong communication and high sense of responsibility, I bring a human touch to technical knowledge.

 ---